Stoo0rmq/Stoo0rmq.github.io/_posts/2021-02-14-hmac-first-sight-love.md

    3. The hash function used is MD5/SHA1/SHA2
    4. The MAC is the result of   H (Secret|Message)

 >The main idea after length extension attacks is the *internal state* a value that the hash function returns for every block.
 At the end of its process, the hash function uses this *internal state* against the last block of data to create the hash, we can interrupt the hash creation process and deceive it to add another block.
 The result?
-A completely valid HASH will be created.
-Fortunately, this problem is solved by HMAC as it performs two iterations hashing applying padding on each iteration.
+A completely valid hash will be created.
+Fortunately, this problem is solved by HMAC as it performs two hashing iterations and also applies padding for each iteration.

 - HMAC does not implement by itself a protection against replay attacks.
 This can be addressed by adding a nonce at the end of the message _M_